Angelo Herndon: Political activism

 On December 7, 1935, Herndon's conviction was overturned by the state appeals court and he was released on bail.
 After the Georgia Supreme Court upheld his original conviction, Herndon went on a national speaking tour in 1936 to promote his case while his defense appealed it to the Supreme Court.
 He appeared before crowds in Denver, Colorado; Topeka, Kansas; and Kansas City, Missouri.
+He also ran for New York State Assembly in Manhattan's 21st district, based in Harlem, as the candidate of the "All People's Party," a Communist front.
+He came in fourth place with roughly 1% of the vote.

 On April 26, 1937, a narrow five-to-four majority of the United States Supreme Court ruled in Herndon's favor, striking down Georgia's insurrection statute as unconstitutional, as it violated the First Amendment, which protects individual's right to free speech and the right of assembly.
 Herndon was greeted as a hero by a crowd of 6,000 well-wishers when he returned by train to Pennsylvania Station in New York City.
 Several leading Communist Party officials were on hand to welcome him.

-On October 13, 1937 Angelo's brother Milton was killed fighting for the Republicans in the Spanish Civil War.
+On October 13, 1937, Angelo's brother Milton Herndon was killed fighting for the Republicans in the Spanish Civil War.
 Like Angelo, Milton was a Communist Party member.
 Milton had sought to use his previous experience as a National Guard while in Spain.

 In the 1940s, Herndon founded the Negro Publication Society of America, which published the radical African-American newspaper The People's Advocate in San Francisco, California, among other works.

+Later life

 But by the end of the 1940s, Herndon left the Party.
 He moved to the Midwest, where he lived quietly and worked as a salesman.

+In 1954, Jet magazine reported that Herndon, now working as a real estate broker named "Gene Braxton," had been arrested in Chicago on charges of real estate fraud.
+He was said to have accepted $25,000 from five separate clients for the same building.
+Although Braxton denied being Herndon, his sister-in-law admitted that they were the same person.